 The MCO service coordinator must, within 45 days of a STAR+PLUS member's request for the STAR+PLUS HCBS program:

-complete an assessment in order to prepare the individual service plan;
+complete an assessment in order to prepare the individual service plan (ISP);

-complete the Medical Necessity/Level of Care Assessment and submit it to Texas Medicaid & Healthcare Partnership to request medical necessity; and
+complete the Medical Necessity and Level of Care (MN/LOC) Assessment and submit it to Texas Medicaid & Healthcare Partnership (TMHP) to request medical necessity (MN); and

-post Form H1700-1, Individual Service Plan — (Pg.
+post Form H1700-1, Individual Service Plan (Pg.
 1) in TxMedCentral.

 Within five business days of receipt of Form H1700-1 from the MCO, PSU staff review the form to determine if the member meets eligibility criteria for the STAR+PLUS HCBS program.

-If medical necessity for a pending upgrade is denied, the MCO must inform PSU staff within three business days by posting Form H2067-MC to TxMedCentral.
+If MN for a pending upgrade is denied, the MCO must inform PSU staff within three business days by posting Form H2067-MC to TxMedCentral.
 When this occurs, PSU staff must send Form 1746-A to the MEPD specialist notifying the denial within three business days after receiving it from the MCO.

 PSU staff must apply STAR+PLUS Handbook policy regarding upgrades to determine if the member meets the eligibility criteria for the STAR+PLUS HCBS program.
 This will include not only review of the functional criteria evaluated by the MCO, but also a determination that the member's Medicaid type is eligible for the STAR+PLUS HCBS program.
 For SSI-denied Medicaid program types referenced in this section, the Medicaid program type verification includes the MEPD certification that the additional required financial criteria have been met.